lilab-bcb/pegasus/Guide_containerized_vm.rst

 4. In the form, fill the **Name** field with the name of your choice, such as ``container``.
 Under **Machine type**, choose the number of CPUs and RAMs you want to use , e.g. *64 vCPUs*.

 5. Click *Deploy a container image to this VM instance* under **Container**.
 Then fill in the docker image.
 For images deposited to Docker Hub, the image name is the same as what you will use in ``docker pull`` command.
-For example, fill in ``regevlab/sccloud-0.6.0`` to install scCloud image.
+For example, fill in ``sccloud/sccloud:0.9.1`` to install pegasus image.

 6. Click **Advanced container options**.
 Change *Restart policy* to *On failure* and check *Allocate a buffer for STDIN* and *Allocate a pseudo-TTY*.